 I can never get enough of it!
-Gratin Dauphinoise is a staple at the Bijou Cafe in Sarasota and you will likely see it at most tables on any given night.
+Gratin Dauphinoise was a staple at the Bijou Cafe in Sarasota and you used to see it at most tables on any given night.
 This is their recipe and it is delicious.
 Don’t worry if you have left overs, they just get better each time you reheat them.

 Gratin Dauphinoise, the Bijou Cafe